RENCI/ctmd-dashboard/README.md

 ### Merging

+We won't commit to master.
 Please make pull requests for any feature, patch, or bugfix branch, tagging existing related issues where appropriate.
 When in doubt about creating a feature, patch, or bugfix branch, create an issue to discuss possible paths with the team.

 ## Application Setup